 “We think this is one of the big things that will change in the next decade, and allow us to have a suitable competitive advantage that nobody else is probably going to introduce.”

 The Qantas Airbus A350 order

-Qantas' initial order is for twelve Airbus A350s, although more may follow.
+Qantas' initial order is for twelve Airbus A350s, although more are expected follow.